An FSO’s Guide to the Benefits of Managed Security Services

 Here's what defense contractors need to know:

-• Managed security services provide access to expert, specialized skills that better prepare contractors for DCSA assessments and achieving NISPOM compliance
+- Managed security services provide access to expert, specialized skills that better prepare contractors for DCSA assessments and achieving NISPOM compliance.

-• Managed Security Service Providers are a cost-effective and streamlined option compared to recruiting and building a team internally
+- Managed Security Service Providers are a cost-effective and streamlined option compared to recruiting and building a team internally.

-Dig deeper and continue learning below!
+Dig deeper and continue learning about optimizing your security operations below!

 What Are Managed Security Services (MSS)?